Commands

 ww tmux pick # interactive worktree picker (for tmux popup)

-ww tmux list # formatted picker lines (for fzf reload)
+ww tmux list # formatted picker lines (for diagnostics)

 ww tmux status-bar # tmux status-right widget